What is a Geoscientist?

-There were about 32,000 jobs for Geoscientist in 2016 (in the United States).
+In the United States, there were 32,000 jobs for Geoscientist in 2016.
 New jobs are being produced at a rate of 14.1% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Geoscientist by 2026.
-Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.
+The BLS estimates 3,500 yearly job openings in this field.

 The states with the most job growth for Geoscientist are Tennessee, Colorado, and Oregon.
 Watch out if you plan on working in West Virginia, Vermont, or North Dakota.
 These states have the worst job growth for this type of profession.